pluralsight/PSOperations/README.md

 ```

 To integrate PSOperations into your Xcode project using CocoaPods, specify it in your `Podfile`.
-If you want all the children ‘sub-specifications’, including Health and Pass Capabilities:
+If you want all the child subspecs (Health and Passbook capabilities):

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'